 Sandy Ferrell – Camp Director

 Sandy has been a biology and environmental science teacher at Dixie High School and Pine View High School.
 She is currently the Principal at Sunrise Ridge Intermediate School.
 She loves the outdoors, hiking, biking, kayaking, and backpacking (she has been to Havasupai in the Grand Canyon 28 times, mostly with high school students).
-She is the mother of two children and five grandchildren under the age of four who have already been kayaking, hiking and camping with Grandma.
+She is the mother of two children and nine grandchildren, who have already been kayaking, hiking, and camping with Grandma.

 Dustin Dayley – Assistant Camp Director

 Dustin Dayley has been involved in education since 2001, where he started teaching at HHS as the Agriculture/Natural Resource teacher.
 He is now the assistant principal at HMS.
 He has been involved in the outdoors since he was a kid and has loved being outside and the solitude that it has to offer.
 Some of his favorite activities are dirt biking, camping, fishing, swimming, and kayaking.
 His latest bucket list item was hiking the Grand Canyon from N. Rim to S. Rim to N. Rim in two days, a bit daunting but a cool outdoor experience.
 When asked why he is involved in CCNR Camp he said “Being able to have students remember this as one of their favorite experiences from high school is what keeps me involved.”

 Nicki Frey – Instructor